Rocket Lab’s Peter Beck is coming to TC Sessions: Space 2020 – TechCrunch

 “If you’re going to own a rocket company and launch vehicles, you have to be prepared for this kind of thing,” he said at the time.
 And now Electron is even more reliable than it was before, he pointed out.

-Now Rocket Lab is expanding into adjacent businesses as well with the secretive launch of its First Light satellite platform, demonstrating tech that it hoped to share with customers who don’t want to build a satellite from scratch.
+Now Rocket Lab is expanding into adjacent businesses as well, with the secretive launch of its First Light satellite platform, demonstrating tech that it hoped to share with customers who don’t want to build a satellite from scratch.
 “It’s just really painful to go from an idea to getting something in orbit,” he said, and by making it easier to actually build a spacecraft, it both democratizes space and creates customers out of thin air.

 At TC Sessions: Space, Beck will discuss all of this and more.
 You can get early-bird tickets right now, and save $100 before prices go up on November 13 — and you can even get a fifth person free if you bring a group of four from your company.
 Special discounts for current members of the government/military/nonprofit and student tickets are also available directly on the website.
 And if you are an early-stage space startup looking to get exposure to decision makers, you can even exhibit for the day for just $360.